rain1598/FukyuBot/README.md

  - invitebot - gives a link to invite this bot to another server
  - invite - creates invite for the current channel of the current server
  - nsfwtest - checks if the server is nsfw or not
- - bible - prints bible verse
+ - bible - pastes a bible verse (KJV)

 m => spams a copypasta every second